Fulvia

-Fulvia remains an important figure in ancient Roman history due to her perseverance as a woman heavily involved in politics, as well as her role in the Perusine War against Octavian (future emperor Augustus).
+Fulvia remains an important figure in ancient Roman history due to her perseverance as a woman heavily involved in politics, as well as her role in the Perusine War against Caesar Augustus (Octavian, future emperor Augustus).
 She played an important political role behind the scenes of her three marriages.
-Though she is most famous for her involvement in Antony's career, there are many scholarly debates taking place over whether or not Fulvia was already involved in politics before her husbands or as a result of marrying them.
-However, one thing is for sure: she was highly interested in politics and developed an increasingly strong public voice over time.
+Though she is most famous for her involvement in Antony's career, there are scholarly debates taking place over whether Fulvia was already involved in politics before her husbands or after she married them, as a result of which she developed an increasingly public voice overtime.
 She is most famous for her activities during her third marriage and her involvement in the Perusine War of 41–40 BC.
-She was the first Roman non-mythological woman to appear on Roman coins.
+Though not certain, she was possibly the first Roman non-mythological woman to appear on Roman coins.

 Birth and early life

 Fulvia was born and raised either in Rome or Tusculum.
 Her date of birth is not known.
 Fulvia was a member of the Fulvia gens, which hailed from Tusculum.
 The Fulvii were one of the most distinguished Republican plebeian wealthy families in Rome; various members of the family achieved consulship and became senators, though no member of the Fulvii is on record as a consul after 125 BC.
 Fulvia was the only child of Marcus Fulvius Bambalio and Sempronia.
 As a result, Fulvia may have also represented the last of both the Fulvii and the Sempronii families, which meant she was likely an heiress of extreme worth and value.
 Her father Marcus received the nickname "Bambalio", from the Latin "to stutter", because of his hesitancy in speech.
 Her maternal grandfather was Sempronius Tuditanus, who was described by Cicero as a madman, who liked to throw his money to the people from the Rostra.